Heading to Rome but unsure about which museums to visit or what to see other than the Sistine Chapel?

 1. The Vatican Museums

-The Vatican Museums or Musei Vaticani is unarguably one of the best collections of art on Earth.
-It is home to countless masterpieces including Michelangelo’s famed Sistine Chapel.
+The Vatican Museums or Musei Vaticani contain one of the best collections of art on Earth.
+It’s home to countless masterpieces including Michelangelo’s famed Sistine Chapel.

-A chapel so incredible that countless visitors pass through without realizing Sandro Botticelli, one of the greatest artists ever to live, painted multiple panels on the walls.
-A trip to Rome is not complete without visiting the Vatican Museums and Sistine Chapel.
+Countless visitors pass through this incredible chapel without ever realizing that Sandro Botticelli, one of the greatest artists ever to live, painted multiple wall panels.
+A trip to Rome would not be complete without visiting the Vatican Museums and the Sistine Chapel.

 Famous Works of Art Inside: